owasp-modsecurity/ModSecurity-apache/README.md

 LoadModule security3_module modules/mod_security3.so
 ```

-The module adds new directives to Apache and some them are documented below:
+The module adds new directives to Apache and some of them are documented below:

 modsecurity
 -----------